 Mix and match assets and backgrounds to create scenes.

 A stunning Enscape project results from the combination of several different aspects, but the icing on the cake are assets.
-The goal of rendering your project is to make it appear as realistic as possible, and most scenes just don’t feel real until they are filled with items, people and plants.
-The Asset Library makes this step easier than ever.
-Just a few clicks and you can transform your project and convince your client.
+With just a few clicks, you can transform your project and better communicate your design ideas to your clients and stakeholders.